Heart Research and New Toilet Installation on Station Today

-Category: Space Hits: 2Expedition 64 Flight Engineer Kate Rubins works inside the Life Sciences Glovebox conducting research for the Cardinal Heart study.
+Category: Space Hits: 3Expedition 64 Flight Engineer Kate Rubins works inside the Life Sciences Glovebox conducting research for the Cardinal Heart study.

 Cardiac research and orbital plumbing were the Monday highlights for the Expedition 64 crew aboard the International Space Station.